 Dogs at High Risk

 Social dogs that are in contact with other dogs at dog parks, in day care, training classes, boarding or at the groomers may be at high risk of infection.

-The current flu bug is a highly contagious and potentially very serious respiratory infection caused by the canine influenza virus H3N2.
-Chances are, if your dog is exposed to H3N2, he or she may become infected.
+The two current canine flu viruses, H3N2 and H3N8, are highly contagious and potentially very serious respiratory infections.
+Chances are, if your dog is exposed one of these viruses, he or she will become infected.

 Dogs can spread the virus even if they don’t appear sick.
 The virus can be spread dog-to-dog or through objects, including dog toys, bowls, and human hands, clothing, and shoes.